All-Star Morant has triple-double, Grizzlies beat Jazz

 TIP-INS

-Jazz: Four years after leaving Memphis, where he played his first 12 seasons, Conley still is beloved in the city.
-After the fans cheered Conley, they immediately resorted to boos for Joe Ingles. … Mitchell missed his sixth straight game and Gobert his third.
+Jazz: Four years after leaving Memphis, Conley still is beloved in the city.
+After the fans cheered Conley during introductions, they immediately resorted to boos for Joe Ingles. … Mitchell missed his sixth straight game and Gobert his third.

-Grizzlies: Jackson’s also also had six blocks against San Antonio on Wednesday and has 45 over his last 11 games. … Memphis hadn’t won a home game over the Jazz since Jan.
+Grizzlies: Jackson also had six blocks against San Antonio on Wednesday and has 45 over his last 11 games. … Memphis hadn’t won a home game over the Jazz since Jan.
 15, 2019. … A video celebrating Morant’s first All-Star selection drew a standing ovation during the first timeout.

 UP NEXT